 The Battery Recycling Prize is a $5.5-million phased prize competition designed to incentivize American entrepreneurs to develop and demonstrate processes that, when scaled, have the potential to profitably capture 90% of all discarded or spent lithium-based batteries in the United States for eventual recovery of key materials for re-introduction into the U.S. supply chain.

 This Battery Recycling Prize is NOT for lead-acid batteries as currently a vast recycling supply chain collects, stores, transports, recycles, and re-introduces more than 99% of lead back into the lead-acid battery supply chain.

 The competition consists of three phases that will fast-track efforts to identify, develop, and test disruptive solutions to meet battery recycling needs.
 Each phase includes a contest period when participants work to rapidly advance their solutions.

-Phase I: Concept Development and Incubation — Applicants can submit a business model or an innovative solution and technology plan toward profitable collection, sorting and separation, storing and transporting (while rendering batteries safe or inert) of end-of-use and spent lithium-ion batteries.
-Applicants can submit concepts related to a single track, multiple tracks, or full end-to-end solutions for one or multiple applications (Consumer, Electric Vehicle, Industrial, Stationary).
-Each individual/team/entity can apply to more than one track, but can only enter one submission per track.
-Up to 25 winners will be selected at the end of Phase I to receive cash awards (at least $40,000) and to enter Phase II.
+Phase I: Concept Development and Incubation (COMPLETE) — Applicants submitted a business model or an innovative solution and technology plan toward profitable collection, sorting and separation, storing and transporting (while rendering batteries safe or inert) of end-of-use and spent lithium-ion batteries.
+Applicants submitted concepts related to a single track, multiple tracks, or full end-to-end solutions for one or multiple applications (consumer electronics, electric vehicles, and stationary storage and/or other large industrial uses).
+Each individual/team/entity could apply to more than one track but could only enter one submission per track.
+Up to 15 winners were selected at the end of Phase I, with each team receiving $67,000.